finomen/nf-blog/content/posts/network.md

 }
 ```

-Variables could be passed via command line or with `all.auto.tfvars` file:
+Variables can be passed via command line or with an `all.auto.tfvars` file:

 ```terraform
 google_project = "<redacted>"